 These are the journeys that sports cars were built for.
 Convertibles make the most of the great weather while Grand Touring Coupes are perfect for longer distances where border crossings may be involved.
 Manual cars are more engaging on short routes but tours lasting more than a week are better suited to comfortable automatic cars.

 4. Find your Accommodation

 A road trip usually involves staying in a different place every night.
 You can keep it simple and book nice chain hotels right through to the end of your journey, or mix it up with some camping, glamping or trying some local B&Bs.
-Sometimes road closures meant we couldn’t stay where we planned to so we’ve had to find alternative places on the route.
-The last resort is always to sleep in the car, but that can be colder than you’d expect so bring a blanket.
+Sometimes road closures meant you can’t stay where you planned to so you may have to find alternative places along the route.
+The last resort is to sleep in the car, but that can be colder than you’d expect so bring a blanket!

 There are some great websites that allow you to set your minimum criteria and maximum price for accommodation and they’ll present you with some excellent choices.
 The earlier you can book ahead, the more choice you’ll have.
 Read reviews and look for the best you can afford on your budget.
 You’ll be surprised how good a place you can get for your money.

 On the practical side, it can be a great idea to bring your own pillow with you if you have trouble adjusting to a new bed each night, and we recommend that any trip lasting more than a week should include at least one driving-free day to avoid fatigue setting in.
 If your budget allows, book your best accommodation for those nights to make the most of your rest-day.